Poetic elder portrait by Oded Wagenstein

 Caption

-The gun of Moshe Etzion.
-He took his own life at the age of 88 with this gun.
-It was owed by his son, who got killed in Israel-Gaza War in 2014.
-Ofakim, Israel.
+Moshe took his own life at the age of 88 using this gun.
+It was owned by his son, who was killed in 2014.

 Caption